flutter/packages/packages/pigeon/README.md

 Pigeon is a code generator tool to make communication between Flutter and the host platform type-safe, easier, and faster.

-Pigeon works by reading special files which by convention are placed in a separate folder, `/pigeons`, alongside your `/lib` folder.
-You can put all of your definitions in a single file (e.g., `/pigeons/messages.dart`), or you can divide your methods and classes into separate files as you wish.
-After reading these files, Pigeon
-generates:

- * New Dart source files within your `/lib` folder at the specific paths you specify, and
- * New native source files with matching code within your native projects at the specific paths you specify
+Pigeon works by reading a special file or files, which are placed outside of the `/lib` directory which hosts all of your application code.
+You define special data classes and endpoints, which Pigeon will then consume and use to generate matching Dart and native code at the paths you specify.

-Internally, the generated code uses `MethodChannel`s to communicate across Flutter's UI thread and the Platform thread where your host app initially launched.
+Internally, the generated code uses `MethodChannel`s to communicate between Flutter's UI thread and the Platform thread where your host app is initially launched.
 The value in Pigeon comes from automatically keeping this unpleasant boilerplate in sync and efficiently marshalling data between languages.